The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights: A natural ILP formulation for the BPPS

 \end{proposition}

-Proposition~\ref{prop:lprelax_2} shows that an optimal solution of~$\ftwoLP$ is again obtained by evenly distributing the items across the available bins, but now the setup weights of each class~$c \in \classes$ are distributed proportionally to~$\binnumberLBclass_c$.
-The fractional value of each $z$-variable represents the proportion of the bin that is actually utilized, and these values are strictly larger than in the solution of Proposition~\ref{prop:lprelax} if at least one coefficient $\binnumberLBclass_c$ is greater than one.
-The optimal value of $\ftwoLP$ is obtained by summing the setup costs of all classes, each counted $\binnumberLBclass_c$ times, and adding the bin cost multiplied by the ratio between the total item weight plus the setup weights of all classes, each counted $\binnumberLBclass_c$ times, and the bin capacity.
+Proposition~\ref{prop:lprelax_2} shows that an optimal solution to~$\ftwoLP$ is again obtained by evenly distributing the items across the available bins, but now the setup weights of each class~$c \in \classes$ are distributed proportionally to~$\binnumberLBclass_c$.
+The fractional value of each $z$-variable represents the proportion of the bin that is actually utilized.
+These values are strictly larger than those in~\eqref{sol:LP1} whenever there exists a class $c\in\classes$ such that $\binnumberLBclass_c>1$ and $s_c>0$.
+The optimal objective function value of $\ftwoLP$ is obtained by summing the setup costs of all classes, each counted $\binnumberLBclass_c$ times, and adding the bin cost multiplied by the ratio between the total item weight plus the setup weights of all classes, each counted $\binnumberLBclass_c$ times, and the bin capacity.